With over 67% of the global population using the internet, analysing network traffic has become crucial for law enforcement investigations.

 Correlating PCAP (Packet Capture) data with threat intelligence is invaluable for intelligence gathering operations.
 However, this process is fraught with challenges that must be navigated to leverage the insights these data sources can provide effectively.

-One of the most significant advantages of using Internet Protocol Detail Records (IPDR) in lawful interception is its ability to facilitate cross-border investigations.
-In an era where crimes often transcend national boundaries, IPDR provides critical data that helps law enforcement agencies (LEAs) and intelligence bodies trace international connections and dismantle global criminal networks.
-Here's how IPDR plays a pivotal role in cross-border investigations:
+One of the most significant advantages of using Internet Protocol Detail Records (IPDR) and Packet capture (PCAP) in lawful interception is its ability to facilitate cross-border investigations.
+In an era when crimes often transcend national boundaries, IPDR and PCAP provide critical data that helps law enforcement agencies (LEAs) and intelligence bodies trace international connections and dismantle global criminal networks.
+Here is how these records play a pivotal role in cross-border investigations:

 Enhancing National Security with Deep Packet Inspection in PCAP Analysis